 One of the vendors that has proven to be reliable in the data storage sector is Synology.
 Synology Inc. is a Taiwanese company that has been producing Network Attached Storage (NAS) devices for over 20 years, serving companies of all sizes, from small businesses to large enterprises.

 PRTG has proven that any device can be monitored using various types of sensors, including Synology devices.
+As a powerful network monitoring tool, PRTG offers native integrations for Synology NAS systems through SNMP-based sensors.
 There are three sensors available to monitor the health status of logical disks, physical disks, and the overall system state.

 I will show you what these sensors do and how to use them in three easy steps.